PAPERS ON OPERATIONAL, PERSONNEL & TECHNICAL SUBJECTS

 First Amphibious Assault Ship ordered.

-Four BATTLE Class destroyers to be modified for use as radar Pickets and fitted with SEACAT missiles.
+Four BATTLE Class destroyers to be modified for use as radar pickets and fitted with SEACAT missiles.

 Malicious damaged reported in HMS EAGLE, HMS ASHANTI and HMS CARRON.